List of characters in mythology novels by Rick Riordan: Reyna Ramírez-Arellano

-Leonidas "Leo" Valdez
+Leo Valdez

 Leonidas "Leo" Valdez is a son of Hephaestus.
-He likes to joke around and relies on his sense of humour to bury the pain he feels due to his troubled past.
-He has curly brown hair, brown eyes, a cheerful face, a slim and scrawny build, dark skin, and a mischievous smile.
+He likes to joke around and relies on his sense of humor to bury the pain he feels due to his troubled past.
+He has curly black hair, brown eyes, a cheerful face, a slim and scrawny build, dark skin, and a mischievous smile.
 He is Hispanic-American and speaks Spanish.
 Leo can create and manipulate fire.
 He also has severe ADHD, even by demigod standards.
 He is an excellent mechanic and at one point repairs a bronze dragon running wild in the camp's woods, which he names Festus (Latin for "happy").
 Inspired by a blueprint in Bunker 9, an abandoned bunker in the camp's woods, and a picture he drew in kindergarten, he also creates the Argo II, the flying ship the seven demigods of the Great Prophecy sail on to reach Greece.

-When Leo was eight, Gaia tricked him into burning down his mother's machine shop, resulting in her death.
-Leo's remaining family blamed him for her death and left him a foster child.
-He meets Piper McLean at the Wilderness School in Nevada.
-Later, in The Lost Hero, he meets Jason Grace, who wakes up on a school bus with no memories.
-However, Leo and Piper have Mist-induced memories of meeting and becoming friends with Jason.
-He sometimes thinks of himself as a seventh wheel, as for the first three books of the Heroes of Olympus series, he is the only person aboard the Argo II without a significant other.
-In The Blood of Olympus, Leo sacrifices himself to annihilate Gaia, but is brought back to life using the Physician's Cure and returns for Calypso on her island, Ogygia.
-This is an impressive feat, as nobody has ever been to Ogygia twice.
+When Leo was a small toddler, he met Hera, who, under that time was under the alias Tia Callida, his babysitter, who put him to sleep inside a burning furnace, made him poke snakes, and trained him with knives.
+His mother, Esparanza Valdez, after finding out, forbade Hera to see him.

-He and Calypso then journey back to Camp Half-Blood, sending a magic scroll ahead to let his friends know he's alive.
-Afterward, he announces that he and Calypso will be living at the Waystation and leading an ordinary life.
-When the prophecy of Trophonius requires that someone must warn Camp Jupiter of an invasion, Leo does the task alone.
-He returns, but later learns of Jason's death.
+When Leo was eight, Gaea burned down his mother's machine shop, resulting in her death, and leading him to believe that it was his fault as he had, and still has, pyrokinesis.
+Leo's remaining family, mostly his aunt Rosa, blamed him for her death and left him a foster child.
+He meets Piper at the Wilderness School in Nevada, after being in six foster homes.
+Leo sometimes thinks of himself as a seventh wheel, because in the group of seven he is alone with three couples, as for the first three books of The Heroes of Olympus, because of his insecurities.
+In The Blood of Olympus, Leo sacrifices himself to annihilate Gaea, but is brought back to life using the Physician's Cure and returns for Calypso on her island, Ogygia.